 High cholesterol is not a disease per se, but an indication of a problem somewhere else in the body.
 If you have these symptoms of bile deficiency chances are that your elevated cholesterol has something to do with bile insufficiency.

-Instead of automatically reaching for pills to lower cholesterol you should consider that high cholesterol can be an indicator of
+Instead of automatically reaching for pills to lower cholesterol you should consider that high cholesterol can also be an indicator of

 - chronic infection,

 - low oxygenation (ischemia),

 Cholesterol is a main constituent of all cells.
 Any injury to a cell will cause the its break down and spillage of the content, which includes cholesterol.
 That excess cholesterol is normally removed by the liver.
 The liver uses cholesterol to make bile, which is then stored in the gallbladder are released at meals.
 However if this process is interfered with you can end up with high cholesterol.